cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 # Part 3

-In Part 3 we will look at how you can work with variables and the extra files we need to get them working.
+In Part 3 will look at how you can work with variables and the extra files we need to get them working.